Table of Contents

 With the basic functionality of the equipment tested, one could dive deeper into the control strategy for the MMC, including its connection to the grid: Three-phase MMC converter.
 Another application using the MMC bundle is presented in MMC-based audio amplifier.

-Other examples with modular multi-level topologies include the cascaded H-bridge (TN165), which can be applied for instance in solid-state transformers (AN015).
+Other examples with modular multi-level topologies include the cascaded H-bridge (TN165), which can be applied, for instance, in STATCOMs (AN013) and solid-state transformers (AN015).